eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_4.md

 **Primary actor**: administrative officer

 **Stakeholders' interests**:
 * the administrative officer wants to enroll students in the system and validate their data
+* student wants to be enrolled at the school
+* parent wants his child to be enrolled at the school

 **Precondition**: the student must not exist previously in the system